 Disadvantages of Vacuum Circuit Breakers

-- High tech plants are required for production and its production is economical only on large scale.
+- High tech plants are required for production, and its production is economical only on a large scale.

 Applications of Vacuum Circuit Breakers